pavanandrea/AirfoilInverseDesign.jl/README.md

 License
 -------

 AirfoilInverseDesign.jl is licensed under the MIT License.
-See LICENSE.txt for more information.
+See the file named LICENSE for more information.

 Contributions
 -------------